selivan/selivan.github.io/_posts/2017-05-11-mikrotik-openvpn-bad-lzo-header-69.md

 Finally I figured out, that there is one more LZO-related option, `comp-noadapt`, and it does the trick.
 I got stable working connection.

 This option is supposed to make compression adaptive, allowing not to compress already compressed data, like transfer of large compressed file.
-I suppose, this adaptive algorithm somehow brokes `comp-lzo no` option, at least for several first packets.
+I suppose, this adaptive algorithm somehow breaks `comp-lzo no` option, at least for several first packets.

 Hope this article will save you some time, that I had to lose on debugging this annoying error.